Vrye Weekblad: Threat to apartheid state

 From the outset the state viewed the upstart paper as a threat.
 The Minister of Justice, Kobie Coetsee, raised the cost of registering the newspaper from R10 to R40,000.
 As the owners could not pay, the first few editions of Vrye Weekblad appeared on the street illegally, and they were taken to court.
 In December 1988, former state president P. W. Botha sued Vrye Weekblad for R200,000 for defamation after the newspaper had exposed his links with a Mafia gangster.
-The case was dropped when Botha suffered a stroke early in 1989.
+The case was dropped when Botha had a stroke early in 1989.
 Later that year, seven charges under state of emergency legislation were levied against Vrye Weekblad for advertising a meeting of a banned organisation.
 On 17 November 1989 it published extensive confessions of Dirk Coetzee, a former commander of the Police Death Squad at Vlakplaas.
 The story was published worldwide but none of the mainstream South African media covered it.

 In May 1990, the newspaper revealed the inner secrets of the Civil Cooperation Bureau (CCB) and described how Pieter Botes, a CCB commander, tried to kill anti-apartheid activist Albie Sachs in Maputo in 1988, and tried to undermine SWAPO in the run-up to the November 1989 elections in Namibia.
 In 1991, a powerful bomb wrecked the offices of Vrye Weekblad.
 A CCB operative, Leonard Veenendal, later confessed to having planted the bomb.

 In 1991 Judge Johann Kriegler ruled in favour of Vrye Weekblad in the Rand Supreme Court.
 But the Appeals Court overturned Kriegler's decision and ordered the paper to pay R90,000 and costs.
 (The ensuing legal battle cost both sides R2 million over five years and forced the paper to close).

 The African National Congress (ANC) criticized journalist Jacques Pauw's report in the 17 January 1992 issue that Patrick Lekota had offered money to a right-winger to assassinate Glory "September" Sidebe.
 Sidebe was a former ANC member who worked with Vlakplaas death squads, while Lekota was then a member of the ANC's National Executive Committee.

 Just prior to its closure the paper was published out of an old bank building in Newtown, Johannesburg.